About

 Terminology

-Articles on this site use terms with the broadest applicability in a given context.
-For example, if a concept originates in Unix, such as the command line, it will be called the “Unix command line” rather than “Linux command line”, unless the context is specific to Linux.
+Articles on this site use the terms with the broadest applicability in a given context.
+For example, if a concept originates in Unix, such as the command line, it will be called the “Unix command line” rather than the “Linux command line”, unless the context is specific to Linux.

 This site is located at https://crystallabs.io/.